Embrace the Good Life

 – Leo Tolstoy

-A spiritual transition requires a freewill surrender to spirit, but it is not a slavish surrender, nor does it imply giving up your personal identity or self-control.
+A spiritual transition requires a freewill surrender to Spirit, but it’s not a slavish surrender, nor does it imply giving up your personal identity or self-control.
 Instead, think of it as a positive and active willingness to follow the lead of the Divine Presence within you, having faith that it will always guide you along a virtuous and honorable path.
 Think of it as being motivated in the moment by your heartfelt desire to dedicate your life to love, truth, and goodness.

 Only you can begin your own journey.
-But once you decide on this path, the spirits within you and all around you will happily provide the essential assistance required for your success.
+But as soon as you take the first step, the spirits within you and all around you happily provide the essential assistance required for your success.
 Indeed, you cannot do it on your own.
 Just as everyone in this world relies on other people for their material survival or success, your spiritual transition relies on the indispensable help of your Spirit Guide.

-Your spiritual experiences are individual and unique.
+Our spiritual experiences are individual and unique.
 It’s a journey no one else can make for you—it cannot be lived vicariously, although you can always benefit from the wise advice and good examples of others.
-Your journey is your own personal accomplishment; it is something you gain honestly through your own efforts.
+It’s your own personal accomplishment; it is something you gain honestly through your own efforts.

 The God experience is open to everyone.
-It has nothing to do with whether you are rich or poor, educated or ignorant, privileged or persecuted.
-Neither will your cultural background, social standing, or criminal record affect your ability to contact the Divine Spirit within you.
-It requires only honest motivation, pure intent, and the faith that you can do it.
+It has nothing to do with whether we are rich or poor, educated or ignorant, privileged or persecuted.
+Neither will our cultural backgrounds, social standings, or criminal records affect our ability to contact the Divine Spirit within us.
+All it takes is honest motivation, pure intent, and the faith that we can do it.

-And it doesn’t matter what troubles you may have encountered, what miseries you have endured, or what misfortune and injustice you have suffered—none of this can affect your ability to contact your inner Spirit—the divine spark within you.
-There is absolutely nothing, no one, and no power in the entire universe that can stop you if you have a true and heartfelt desire to know the truth about God.
+And it doesn’t matter what troubles we may have encountered, what miseries we have endured, or what misfortune and injustice we have suffered—none of this can affect our ability to contact our inner Spirit—the divine spark within us.
+There is absolutely nothing, no one, and no power in the entire universe that can stop us if we have a true and heartfelt desire to know the truth about God.

 I am persuaded that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come, nor height, nor depth, nor anything else shall be able to separate us from the love of God.